Jesse Colin Young: Return to solo career

 Young released the album Walk the Talk in 2001 independently, collaborating with his son Cheyenne Young, godson Ethan Turner, and former Youngbloods member Lowell "Banana" Levinger, followed by Songs for Christmas in 2002, released as a part of a CD re-release project with Liquid 8 Records.
 Young's song "Darkness, Darkness" was covered by Robert Plant in 2002, which received a nomination for the Grammy Award for Best Male Rock Vocal Performance.
 In 2004, Young released the Hawaii-influenced album Living in Paradise with Artemis Records.

-Young quit performing music in 2012, at the time when he was diagnosed with "chronic Lyme disease".
+Young reduced touring in 2012 so he and his wife could do more recreational traveling.
+Two years prior, he had been diagnosed with "chronic Lyme disease", which also made touring difficult.
 He was inspired to start performing again in 2016, after being impressed by the musicians at his son's graduation recital at the Berklee College of Music, and asked his son to put together a band of his classmates to perform at Young's performance at SXSW.
 After touring for a year, Young recorded a new solo record with the band, Dreamers, which was released in February 2019 on BMG.
 In 2020 Young released what would be his final album, the solo acoustic studio-live Highway Troubadour, also on BMG.
 The 11 tracks feature a pair of songs from Dreamers and reworked arrangements on eight classics including Ridgetop, Euphoria, Quicksand, and Darkness, Darkness.
 During the COVID-19 pandemic Young created a YouTube video series titled One Song at a Time.
 On each episode he would play a single track featuring new arrangements and no overdubs.
 Although his voice showed the wear of time on some tracks on these last releases, Young's guitar work is stellar.
 He continued to perform live as late as 2023.